 Einstein Lectures 2024

-The University of Bern and the Albert Einstein Society cordially invite you to this year's Einstein Lectures with Susan R. Wolf.
-The renowned American philosopher Susan R. Wolf will discuss what makes us human over the course of three evenings:
+The renowned American philosopher Susan R. Wolf discussed what makes us human over the course of three evenings:

 Lecture 1: Monday, 11 November, 7:30 p.m. – On Being Distinctively Human